Salvador Camarata

 Salvador "Tutti" Camarata (May 11, 1913 – April 13, 2005) was an American composer, arranger, trumpeter, and record producer.
-Also known as "Toots" Camarata.
+He was also known as "Toots" Camarata.

 Early life and career

-Camarata, born in Glen Ridge, New Jersey, United States, and studied music at Juilliard School in New York — a student of Bernard Wagenaar, Joseph Littau, Cesare Sodero, and Jan Meyerowitz.
+Camarata was born in Glen Ridge, New Jersey, United States, and studied music at Juilliard School in New York as a student of Bernard Wagenaar, Joseph Littau, Cesare Sodero, and Jan Meyerowitz.
 His early career was as a trumpet player for bands such as Jimmy and Tommy Dorsey, Benny Goodman and others, eventually becoming the lead trumpet and arranger for Jimmy Dorsey (arranging such hits as Tangerine, Green Eyes and Yours).
 He also did arranging for Glen Gray and the Casa Loma Orchestra, Benny Goodman, Louis Armstrong, Bing Crosby, Nancy Sinatra, Billie Holiday, Ella Fitzgerald, Duke Ellington and many others.
 He conducted and orchestrated a recording of Jascha Heifetz.

 During World War II, he served as a flight instructor in the Army Air Forces.

 London Records

-In 1944, J. Arthur Rank summoned him to London, England, to write a musical score for the film London Town.
-He became good friends with Sir Edward Lewis, CEO of British Decca, and often visited Bridge House in Felsted (this was Sir Edward and Lady Lewis's summer home) and the two founded London Records with the aim of distributing classical music from the U.K. in the U.S. market.
+In 1944, J. Arthur Rank summoned Camarata to London, England, to write a musical score for the film London Town.
+He became good friends with Sir Edward Lewis, CEO of British Decca, and often visited Bridge House in Felsted (this was Sir Edward and Lady Lewis's summer home) and the two founded London Records, with the aim of distributing classical music from the U.K. in the U.S. market.
 One of his assignments was to see that London Records maintained the best classical catalog in the industry.
-In addition to his "administrative" duties at London Records he also served as a classical artist orchestrating and conducting a number of classical albums including the works of Puccini, Verdi, Bach, Bizet, Tchaikovsky, and Rachmaninoff.
+In addition to his "administrative" duties at London Records, he also served as a classical artist orchestrating and conducting a number of classical albums including the works of Puccini, Verdi, Bach, Bizet, Tchaikovsky, and Rachmaninoff.